 We manage a list of kid-friendly tour guides.
 Our family travel advisors personally pair each of our clients with continually vetted guides.

 [sc:editorial-cta-no-thumb url=”https://ciaobambino.com/location/italy/” iconurl=”https://ciaobambino.com/wp-content/themes/ciaobambino/icons/icon-binocs.png” headline=”Want more information on Italy with kids?” subheadline=”Our Italy landing page has all of our fantastic Italy hotel reviews & articles in one place” ]

 If you want to stay in the Italian countryside, you really need a car.
 Unlike other countries in Europe where the train system is efficient to smaller towns, this is not the case in Italy.
 Moreover, most appealing family accommodations are on a rural estate and the nearest train station is not within walking distance.

 If you want to explore the countryside and still don’t want to rent a car, a workaround is to stay in a larger city like Florence or Siena, and then use a driver to take you out for a full day or two in the countryside.
-This is one of the things Ciao Bambino’s Family Travel Advising Team can help organize.
+This is one of the things Ciao Bambino’s family travel advisors can help organize.

 Don’t even think about self-driving down the Amalfi Coast.
 The road is narrow and full of hairpin turns and drops.
 Maintain marital bliss by hiring a driver to take you from the Naples airport or train station to the coast.
 Once you are there, the local bus service is pleasant and efficient.